brittinator/SetCardGame/README.md

 # SetCardGame
+March 20 2016
-Ruby Implementation of the matching style card game set Coding Challenge
+Ruby Implementation of the matching style card game 'Set' Coding Challenge

-Models:
+* Using Rspec for unit tests.
+Code coverage calculated: 91.55%

+## Classes
+* _Card, Deck, Board_

 ## Card
 each card has 1 of each attribute below